aisinker/LWGUI/README.md

    - LWGUI 1.x: **Unity 2017.4+**

    - LWGUI 2.x: **Unity 2021.3+**
+     - **Recommended minimum version: Unity 2022.2+, lower versions can be used but may have bugs**

 2. Open your project
 3. `Window > Package Manager > Add > Add package from git URL` , enter: `https://github.com/JasonMa0012/LWGUI.git`